pculture/amara-puppet/readme.md

 This will use the local multi-VM application server.

+*Note: You must use `unisubs.local` as the media URLs are setup for that hostname.

 ## Nodes

 Node (server or VM) functionality is divided into "roles" such as `app`, `data`, `util`, etc.  A node may have one or more roles that are defined in YAML format in the file `/etc/system_roles.yml`.